FBISE announces SSC Part-I result

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Islamabad: Federal Board of Intermediate and Secondary Education (FBISE) Thursday announced the Secondary School Certificate (SSC) Part-I Annual Examination result held in March-April 2017 with 66.88 pass percentage.
-As many as 97,637 students, both regular and private, had appeared in the examination, out of them 65,302 passed.
-The result is available on the website (www.fbise.edu.pk) and it could also be checked by sending SMS to 5050.
+Islamabad :Federal Board of Intermediate and Secondary Education (FBISE) Thursday announced the Secondary School Certificate (SSC) Part-I Annual Examination result held in March-April 2017 with 66.88 pass percentage.

+According to details, 97,637 students, both regular and private, had appeared in the examination, out of them 65,302 passed.
+The result is available on Federal Board's website (www.fbise.edu.pk) and it could also be checked by sending SMS to 5050.
+The result cards of the students have been dispatched on their given addresses.

 Comments